Skip to main content

 NOTE: This course is not the equivalent of a Certified Nurse Assistant (CNA/PCT) or Medical Assistant (MA) program.
 This course is not designed for pediatric health screening.

-3. Interpret the collected data and complete the Outcome Reveal Report
+Module 3: Interpret the collected data and complete the Outcome Reveal Report

 The learner notifies each adult involved (parents, legal guardians, adult family members) of the outcome of the health screening and writes a one paragraph testimonial report about the results for each adult that participated.